pydantic/pydantic/docs/migration.md

         you can no longer run with `skip_on_failure=False` (which is the default value of this keyword argument, so must be set explicitly to `True`).

-#### Changes to `@validator`'s allowed signatures
+#### Changes to validator's allowed signatures

-In Pydantic V1 functions wrapped by `@validator` could receive keyword arguments with metadata about what was being validated.
-Some of these arguments have been removed:
+In Pydantic V1, functions wrapped by `@validator` could receive keyword arguments with metadata about what was being validated.
+Some of these arguments have been removed from `@field_validator` in Pydantic V2:

 * `config`: Pydantic V2's config is now a dictionary instead of a class, which means this argument is no longer backwards compatible.
 If you need to access the configuration you should migrate to `@field_validator` and use